 Each of the 5 lines carries a specific meaning each line supposedly casting a spell on the owner.
 The first line wards off evil spirits, the second prevents bad luck, the third provides protection from dark magic and curses, the fourth brings good luck and positive energy, and the fifth grants improved charisma.

-Perhaps the most common amongst Muay Thai fighters is the Tiger Sak Yant called the Yant Suea, The tattoo itself is surrounded by myth, believed to ignite a fire within the owner.
+Perhaps the most common among Muay Thai fighters is the Tiger Sak Yant called the Yant Suea, The tattoo itself is surrounded by myth, believed to ignite a fire within the owner.
 A symbol of strength, power, protection, conviction, and authority.
 A common tattoo for Thai people who have a dangerous occupation, as well as many Muay Thai fighters, with the Twin Tigers offering the highest level of power of any of the other Sak Yant tattoos.

 Gao Yord (9 Peaks)